 Lecture Notes: Available in printed form in GSB 3.136.

 Online by Contents or Index or PDF.
 Table of Chomsky Language Hierarchy

 Follow CS 375 Discussions on Piazza

-Programming assignments may be written in C / lex / yacc or Lisp (if you are good at Lisp).
+Programming assignments may be written in C / lex / yacc or in Lisp (if you are already good at Lisp).
 All programming assignments must be your own individual work.
 Program files are provided, in the directory /projects/cs375/ or in the FTP directory for Program Files, ftp://ftp.cs.utexas.edu/pub/novak/cs375/ for use with the assignments.
 The files are described by Program File Descriptions.
 It is legal to use any of these files as part of your programs.